Manure as a Resource

 ♣ Environmental Stewardship for Small-Scale Animal Producers.
 This is a series of fact sheets on topics including manure management, pastures, runoff, protecting water quality, animal mortalities, and environmental stewardship for horse owners.
 This link includes an opportunity to review these bulletins and share your comments with the authors.

-Fertilizing with manure and other organic amendments.
+♣ Fertilizing with Manure and Other Organic Amendments (PDF-Online).
 Bary, A., C. Cogger, and D.M.
 Sullivan.
 2016.
 Washington State University Cooperative Extension, Oregon State University Cooperative Extension System, US Department of Agriculture.
 PNW0533.

-Manure on you farm: asset or liability.
+♣ Manure on Your Farm: Asset or Liability (PDF-Online).
 Cogger, C.G.
 2004.
 LPES Small Farms Fact Sheet.

-Post harvest soil nitrate testing for manured cropping systems west of the Cascades.
+♣ Post Harvest Soil Nitrate Testing for Manured Cropping Systems West of the Cascades (PDF-Online).
 Sullivan, D.M. and C.G.
 Cogger.
-2003.EM8832-E. Oregon State University Extension Service
+2003.EM8832-E. Oregon State University Extension Service.

-Which test is best?
-Customizing dairy manure nutrient testing.
+♣ Which Test is Best?
+Customizing Dairy Manure Nutrient Testing (PDF-Online).
 Sullivan, D.M., C.G.
 Cogger, and A.I.
 Bary.
 1997.
 PNW 505.
-Oregon State University Extension Service.
+Pacific Northwest Extension Publication.

 ♣ Timing of Dairy Manure Applications to Perennial Grass on Well-Drained and Poorly-Drained Soils (Request pdf e-copy).
 Sullivan, D.M., C.G.
 Cogger, A.I.
 Bary, and S.C.
 Fransen.
 2000.
 J. Soil & Water Conservation.
 J. Soil and Water Conservation 55:147-152.